KhaledMousa-CS/KhaledMousa-CS/README.md

 ## 🚀 About Me

-I'm a Data Scientist with a strong business mindset, using data, mathematics, and technology to turn complex challenges into sustainable solutions.
-My expertise lies in building intelligent systems that optimize decisions, cut inefficiencies, and unlock new revenue streams.
+I'm a Strategic Systems Architect and Data Scientist dedicated to transforming abstract logic into high-integrity, sustainable solutions.
+My approach centers on leveraging deep analytical focus and logical rigor to strip away complexity, building transparent systems that ensure long-term stability and clarity.
+With a strong background in Information Systems, I view mathematics and code as vital tools for solving business challenges and delivering client value.
+I specialize in building automated pipelines and predictive models using Python, SQL, and Machine Learning to drive meaningful growth.
+My focus remains on engineering resilient architectures that provide data-driven solutions

 - 🎓 **Bachelor of Computer Science & AI** - University of Sadat City (Expected 2026)
 - 💼 **AI & Data Science Intern** - Digital Egypt Pioneers Initiative (DEPI/NTI)